andreped/FP-DSA-plugin/README.md

 # DSA FAST-Pathology extension

+**DISCLAIMER:** This is a work in progress.
+When I have the plugin properly working and stable, I will make a public docker image, and make a release here.

+Click `watch` in the top right if this project interests you and want to be updated when it is ready to be tested.

 ## Requirements

 DSA needs to be installed.
 Follow the instructions [here](https://github.com/DigitalSlideArchive/digital_slide_archive/tree/master/devops/dsa) on how to do so.